The Difference Between Federalists and Federalism and the Different Types of Federalism

 Federalist means supporting a central Federal Government and Federalism in 1776.

-Federalism means a government with a confederation of states under some sort of Federal government.
+Federalism means a government with a Confederation of States under a Federal government.

 FUN FACT: The United Federation of Planets describes a [fictional as far as we know] form of interplanetary federalism in which sovereign planets coordinate via a central governing body.